mobiusml/mobius_on-premise_doc/source/video_keywording.rst

 Arguments
 ----------

-Depending on the features that have been bought, there are a number of arguments that can be passed.
+Depending on the features that has been packaged into the SDK, there are a number of arguments that can be passed.
 The arguments can be passed by adding a "?" after the tag command, followed by the argument=value.
 Several arguments are separated using the "&".
 The following example illustrates this:
 ::

   curl 127.0.0.1:5000/video/tag?keyword_threshold=0.6 -X POST -F "data=@./your_video.mp4"